credativ/plutono/docs/sources/auth/github.md

 ```

 You may have to set the `root_url` option of `[server]` for the callback URL to be
 correct.
-For example in case you are serving Grafana behind a proxy.
+For example in case you are serving Plutono behind a proxy.

-Restart the Grafana back-end.
+Restart the Plutono back-end.
 You should now see a GitHub login button
 on the login page.
 You can now login or sign up with your GitHub
 accounts.